Meli-Nzekele/photo-gallery-app/README.md

 To build a photo gallery application.
 When users scroll through and click on an image, a modal view will pop up in the center of the screen to display other information relating to the photo.

-Live demo available at: TBC
+Live demo available at: https://stackup-photogallery-app.netlify.app/

 ## **_Learning objectives_**